-- 2.3.3 Ensure that the DSL has the appropriate status and authority within the school to carry out the duties of the post.
+- 2.3.2 Ensure that the role of DSL and DDSL is explicit in the role holder's job description (as outlined in Keeping Children Safe in Education, 2023 Annex C). - 2.3.3 Ensure that the DSL has the appropriate status and authority within the school to carry out the duties of the post.
 Give the DSL the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters.
-(See 'Keeping Children Safe in Education, 2022, Annex C).
-Ensure that the DSL and deputies have undertaken the two-day training provided by the Education Safeguarding Team and that this training is updated at least every two years. - 2.3.4 Ensure that in addition to the formal training set out above, the DSL and DDSLs refresh their knowledge and skills e.g. via bulletins, meetings or further reading at least annually. - 2.3.5 Ensure that every member of staff, paid and unpaid, and the governing body knows who the Designated Safeguarding Leads and Deputies are and the procedures for passing on concerns from the point of induction.

-Staff members are required to log a concern via the electronic system and submit it to the DSL/DDSL immediately.

-2.3.6 Ensure that the DSL or DDSL are always available (during school hours, during term-time) to discuss any safeguarding concerns and that all staff are clear upon the course of action they must take if in exceptional circumstances the DSL and DDSL are not available.

-Willingham Primary School and Honeypot pre-school have enough DSL/DDSLs to ensure that one is always available during school hours, during term time.
+(See 'Keeping Children Safe in Education, 2023, Annex C).
+Ensure that the DSL and deputies have undertaken the two-day training provided by the Education Safeguarding Team and that this training is updated at least every two years. - 2.3.4 Ensure that in addition to the formal training set out above, the DSL and DDSLs refresh their knowledge and skills e.g. via updates, meetings or additional training at least annually. - 2.3.5 Ensure that every member of staff, paid and unpaid, and the governing body knows who the Designated Safeguarding Leads and Deputies are and the procedures for passing on concerns from the point of induction. - Staff members are required to log a concern via the electronic system and submit it to the DSL/DDSL immediately. - 2.3.6 Ensure that the DSL or DDSL are always available (during school hours, during term-time) to discuss any safeguarding concerns and that all staff are clear upon the course of action they must take if in exceptional circumstances the DSL and DDSL are not available. - Willingham Primary School and Honeypot pre-school have enough DSL/DDSLs to ensure that one is always available during school hours, during term time.
 However, in the extremely unlikely event that there is a not a DSL/DDSL on-site, the school and pre-school have a reciprocal arrangement with Cottenham Village College should a member of staff need advice.
 For low level concerns, where immediate advice is not needed, staff are able to log these on 'Myconcern' on and off-site, at any time of the day.
 The DSL and DDSLs will receive immediate notification that there has been a concern logged, via email.